DataDog/docker-dd-agent/README.md

 `docker logs dogstatsd`

+**Note**: This will run DogStatsD only.
+Tags are collected from the configuration file and from the Docker labels in the collector process which is not running when using this option.
+Thus those tags will not be associated with any metrics and events processed by this container.

 ### DogStatsD from the host

 DogStatsD can be available on port 8125 from anywhere by adding the option `-p 8125:8125/udp` to the `docker run` command.